-Mrs. Talboo is excited to be returning to AES as the full-time counselor for the 2019-2020 school year.
-As school counselors, we work with students, parents, faculty, staff and community members in a variety of ways.
-Each service is aimed at helping all children learn and develop to their highest potential.
-School counselors help children work through normal developmental issues.
-They teach skills that will help students throughout life.
+School Counselors work with students, parents, faculty, staff and community members in a variety of ways.
+Each service is aimed at helping children learn and develop to their highest potential.
+School counselors help children work through normal developmental issues and teach skills that will help students throughout life.
 Elementary school counseling services are available to ALL students.
 The various programs and services are summarized below.

-Classroom guidance lessons are provided throughout the year to all classes.
+Classroom guidance lessons are provided throughout the year to all grade levels.
 Class activities and discussions with students focus on a variety of topics such as understanding self and others, making friends, differences in tattling and reporting, dealing with bullying situations, cooperation, problem solving, decision making, conflict resolution, career awareness, and character education.

 Small group lessons will be offered throughout the year for students to discuss specific concerns they have in common with other students.
-Small groups typically meet during lunch to be least disruptive academically.
-It is often comforting for a student to work with peers in a small group setting to discuss similar concerns or brush up on various skills.
-These groups will cover topics such as divorce, self-esteem, anger management, friendship, study skills, and grief.
+Small groups typically meet during lunch or morning meeting time to be least disruptive academically.
+It is often comforting for a student to work with peers in a small group setting to discuss similar concerns or learn coping skills.
+These groups will cover topics such as changing family situations, self-esteem, anger management, friendship, study skills, and grief.
 Group members are primarily referred by teachers; however, parent permission is needed to participate.
 If you would like your child to participate in a group, please let us know.
 We would love the opportunity to work with your child.
 Groups will meet for approximately four to six weeks.
 Each weekly session is about thirty minutes long.
 The first small groups will begin in the fall.
 Other groups will be held throughout the year.

 We are available for consultation with parents and/or teachers to discuss issues which might be impacting a student’s academic, emotional or social success and to plan strategies for successful learning.